x

 The Gap Between "Looking Good" and "Performing Well"

-But if the experience doesn’t drive the right conversations, support the sales team, and move the business forward, then the booth is just expensive décor.
+Yet, if the experience does not spark meaningful conversations, support the sales team, and drive the business forward, then the booth is just an expensive decoration.

 Designing for Human Behavior